MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_secure_user_access.md

 29. You will be prohibited from logging in again as Patti until after the **90 second lockout duration** that you set earlier. <br/>

 	Once you've been locked out, wait 90 seconds and then sign back in as **pattif@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix assigned to you by your lab hosting provider).
-In the **Password** field, enter Patti's password, which is the same **Administrative Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account).
+In the **Password** field, enter Patti's password, which is the **User Password** provided by your lab hosting provider.
+If required, complete the MFA sign-in process.
 Verify that you are able to successfully sign-in as Patti.

 30. Once your log-in is successful, you can close all open applications.
 This will be your last lab exercise using the LON-DC1 domain controller.